Belarus: Rival rallies as Lukashenko claims NATO deployed to border | DW | 16.08.2020

 Speaking at a rally of his supporters in central Minsk, the 65-year-old leader dismissed opposition calls for a new election and urged Belarusians to defend their country.

-"I called you here not to defend me, but for the first time in a quarter-century, to defend your country and its independence," he said to the 3,000 strong crowd, just as tens of thousands of protesters once again hit the streets in several cities demanding his ouster.
+"I called you here not to defend me, but for the first time in a quarter-century, to defend your country and its independence," he said to the estimated 5,000 strong crowd, just as tens of thousands of protesters once again hit the streets in several cities demanding his ouster.

 NATO said it was closely monitoring events in Belarus, but denied a military buildup was underway in eastern Europe.